NetNGames/Processing-Video-Editor/CSC690_TermProject/README.txt

     -Add to current timeline time by pressing the Add Subtitle button -Add to custom time by typing into start/end time text fields or by clicked subtitle timeline -Currently loaded subtitles will display on timeline.
+    -Save subtitles by pressing Save Subtitles button.
+  +Press Save Project to save all loaded files and timeline settings
+    -If subtitles were loaded or saved, they will be included in the output PVE file -Make sure you save any edited subtitles before you save your project or subtitle changes will not be saved

  Website: http://mirix5.github.io/processingvideoeditor/